 If an SSL VPN app is required and you don't have one installed yet, tap the link to download one from the Store.

 If Connect using appears, tap the box and then choose one of the following, depending on what type of VPN connection you chose in the previous step:

 - For a connection that uses a user name and password, tap User name+password, and then enter your user name and password in the User name and Password boxes.

 - For a connection that uses a certificate, tap Certificate, and then choose a certificate to use to connect to the VPN.

-- For an L2TP with IPSec type of VPN connection, tap User name+password+preshared key or Preshared key, and then select or enter that information.
-(This is only available if you have Windows Phone 8.1 Update installed on your phone.
-Which version of Windows Phone do I have?)
+For an L2TP with IPSec type of VPN connection, tap User name+password+preshared key, Preshared key, or Preshared key+certificate, and then select or enter that information.

 If you chose to use a certificate for Connect using and you want to validate that the server is authentic by comparing a certificate that's on it to one on your phone, set Server certificate validation to On .